Sarania/BlissfulAI/README.md

 Now you're gonna need a model to work with.
 For best results I recommend at least a 7B model.
 Some good suggestions:

 - [Opus 1.2 7B](https://huggingface.co/dreamgen/opus-v1.2-7b) - Highly recommended!
 An uncensored, 7 billion parameter model for roleplaying and creative writing.
 Use with the "BAI Opus" template.
-This is THE model for storywriting.
 - [OpenZephyrChat 7B](https://huggingface.co/Fredithefish/OpenZephyrChat-v0.2) - A 7 billion parameter model mainly used for chatting, a merge between OpenChat and Zephyr.
 Use with the "BAI Zephyr" template.
 - [Zephyr 7B β](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta) - A 7 billion paramter model trained with DPO for good instruction following.
 Use with the "BAI Zephyr" or "HF Automatic" template.
 Great for question answering tasks.
 - [StableLM Zephyr 3B](https://huggingface.co/stabilityai/stablelm-zephyr-3b) - A pretty decent 3 billion parameter instruction following model.
 Recommended if VRAM is a concern, otherwise use a 7B model.
 Use with "BAI Zephyr" or "HF Automatic" template.